Wymondham railway station: History

 On nationalisation in 1948 the station and its services were transferred to the Eastern Region of British Railways.

 The Wells branch closed to passengers on 6 October 1969, with freight services continuing until 1989; the section of that line between Wymondham and Dereham forms the Mid-Norfolk Railway.

 Upon privatisation the station and most of its services were transferred to Anglia Railways on 5 January 1997, with services towards the Midlands were transferred to Central Trains on 2 March 1997.

 On 1 April 2004 the station and its services were transferred to National Express East Anglia, then known as one.
 Three years later, on 11 November 2007, the Central Trains franchise was broken up and services between Liverpool and Norwich were transferred to East Midlands Trains.
 The station's ticket office reopened in 2005.
 On 5 February 2012 the station and its services were transferred to Abellio Greater Anglia.
-In August 2019, all services operated by East Midlands Trains were transferred to East Midlands Railway, upon the expiry of EMT's franchise.
+On 18 August 2019, all services operated by East Midlands Trains were transferred to East Midlands Railway, upon the expiry of EMT's franchise.

 Until 2009 there was a telegraph pole route still in operation between Wymondham and Brandon.
 This was removed gradually during the early part of 2009 and was the last section remaining in England and one of the last remaining in the United Kingdom.
 In 2012 the local signal box was decommissioned (as indeed were all the boxes on the Breckland Line) and the semaphore signalling was replaced by lightweight LED signals controlled from Cambridge.

 Wymondham is situated between Spooner Row and Norwich, 113 mi 72 chain down-line from London Liverpool Street via Ely.
 The station is managed by Abellio Greater Anglia, which also operates most of the services calling at the station.
 Some East Midlands Railway services also stop at Wymondham.